thyssemb/mihotel-technical-test/README.md

 # mihotel-technical-test

-Technical test for MiHotel, where I created a mini web application to manage a private lesson listing site.
+Technical test for MiHotel (Lyon), where I created a mini web application to manage a private lesson listing site.
 The application runs on a modern UI (React.js and Tailwind CSS) and communicates with a Java / Spring boot API for all data creation, reading, modification and deletion operations.
 ---

 ## Project Overview